NightHaze: Nighttime Image Dehazing via Self-Prior Learning: Proposed Method

 During the training stage, we use the noise and haze augmentation to degrade the haze images $\mathbf{x}^{\rm uh}_{i}$.
 The degraded haze images $\mathbf{\hat{x}}^{\rm uh}_{i}$ are then fed into our student model for training.
 The loss function can be formulated as:

 where $N$ is the number of samples in the training batch and $\mathbf{\hat{y}}^{\rm uh}_{i}$ is the output of the degraded haze images $\mathbf{\hat{x}}^{\rm uh}_{i}$.
 Once the losses are obtained, traditional teacher-student frameworks use back-propagation to update the student model $w_{S}$.
 Then they use the Exponential Moving Average (EMA) to update the teacher model.
 However, the student model is trained using augmented real-world haze inputs.
-Since the augmentation is random, the updates of the student model in some training step maybe wrong and thus affect the performance of the teacher model by EMA.
-To avoid this, we introduce a non-reference metric to monitor each updates of the student model, which can be formulated as:
+Since the augmentation is random, the updates of the student model in some training steps may be wrong and thus affect the performance of the teacher model by EMA.
+To avoid this, we introduce a non-reference metric to monitor each update of the student model, which can be formulated as:

 where $F_{\rm IQA}(\cdot)$ represents non-reference image assessment metrics, $F(w^{t+1}_{s}, \mathbf{x}^{\rm uh}_{i})$ and $F(w^{t}_{s}, \mathbf{x}^{\rm uh}_{i})$ are $\mathbf{x}^{\rm uh}_{i}$'s outputs generated using the student weights $w^{t+1}_{s}$ and $w^{t}_{s}$. $w^{t}_{s}$ is the current weight of the student model, while $w^{t+1}_{s}$ is the updated weight.
 If Score $ > \mathbf{v}^2_{thr}$, the student model will accept this update and pass the knowledge to the teacher model.
 Otherwise, the student model will not accept this update.